CS6460/CourseLibrary/README.md

 # Educational Technology Library
 Welcome to the Educational Technology library.
-This library is primarily assembled as an archive of resources for the Georgia Tech [OMSCS CS6460](https://www.omscs.gatech.edu/cs-6460-educational-technology) course by the same name, but is open to use by, and contributions from, anyone who is interested in Educational Technology.
+This library is primarily assembled as an archive of resources for the Georgia Tech OMSCS 6460 - Educational Technology [course](https://www.omscs.gatech.edu/cs-6460-educational-technology), but is open to use by, and contributions from, anyone who is interested in Educational Technology.

 ## Technical framework of the libary
 The library is hosted by GitHub Pages, which uses the Jekyll framework to generate the site.
 The theme is a modified version of Minimal Mistakes.